 How the Onboard Computer Systems of Airplanes Work

 A single aircraft position describes the actual navigation performance (ANP) of an aircraft circle, measured in nautical miles in diameter.
-It’s a lot more complicated than the systems which run something like casino rewards bonus coupons, for instance.
+It’s a lot more complicated than the systems that run something like casino rewards bonus coupons, for instance.
 An aircraft must have its ANP minus a set of required navigation services (RNP) to operate at a certain high level of airspace.

 The FMS mode is also called LNAV (Lateral Navigation and Lateral Flight Plan) or Vnav (Vertical Navigation and Vertical Flight Plan).
-The VNAV delivers speed, pitch and altitude targets, while the LNAN gives the autopilot roll and steering commands.
+The VNAV delivers speed, pitch, and altitude targets, while the LNAN gives the autopilot roll and steering commands.

 For example, the autopilot can be adjusted to keep the aircraft in a flat position.
 When the pilot moves the flight control, this is converted into electronic signals that are interpreted by the flight control computer (FCC) to set the actuators that move the flight control surfaces.
 In this case, the computer operates the primary flight control surface to control the trajectory of the modern aircraft, whether manned or unmanned, providing fine control and stability.